Received a request for a software audit?

 - Avoid wasting internal resources, time, money and the distraction from operations to deal with an unfamiliar audit process

-- Dispense with the long and winding learning curve
+- Avoid with the learning curve

 - Regain some control of the issue and how your response to the software audit letter plays out

 According to BSA Software Alliance, its members - Microsoft, Adobe, Apple, IBM, Oracle, and AutoDesk - lose billions of pounds every year to unlicensed business software.

 Unlicensed software and other software license violations can take a number of forms.
 The most frequent are:

 - installing instances of software which exceed the number of licences acquired from the software vendor

 - installing software where no licence has been obtained, at all

 Software audit letters may seem like a needless or malicious attack on your business.
 It may seem that it is fishing just to find something against you.